-In this course, you will be designing a pavilion using the various computational design methods, morphological and geometrical strengthening techniques addressing building systems.
+In the Architectural Follies workshop, you will be designing a pavilion using the various computational design methods, morphological and geometrical strengthening techniques addressing building systems.

 The purpose of this assignment is to introduce you to alternative ways in which the articulation of digital geometry, digital materiality and human activities define a relationship between site, space, and program.
 This necessitates a logic between morphological, geometric and material characteristics of structure, program and environmental performance.
 The notion of performance will be understood as the integrated task of producing form and structure.